Four Ways to Kickstart The Holiday Spirit

 After a long work week and the recent cold snap in the weather, I found myself feeling very blah.
 When my friend who grew up in Windsor but hadn’t been home in years decided to make an impromptu visit I realized I had to give her the ultimate Windsor holiday experience with a combination of new events and some classic Windsor nostalgia.
 Here are the four things we did to ignite that holiday flame:

 Everyone knows that the holidays are for indulgence – and that is what we found over at one of Walkerville’s newest additions – Ortona 1864.
 With it’s cozy but chique décor and it’s location right in the heart of Walkerville, it did not disappoint.
-The bartender was serving up some delicious drinks like the Autumn Daquiri that featured cinnamon bark syrup, and the Sicilian Fizz featuring Malfy Blood Orange Gin.
+The bartender was serving up some delicious drinks like the Autumn Daiquiri that featured cinnamon bark syrup, and the Sicilian Fizz featuring Malfy Blood Orange Gin.

 We tried the Gnocchi Poutine that had deep fried gnocchi and boccocini pearls with braised short rib sugo.
 We also had the Braised Short Rib Florentine Sandwich and it had to be some of the most flavorful and tender short rib I’ve ever had.
 The staff was very welcoming and the fact that it is a smaller space allowed them to really bring their personal touch to the restaurant.